 10 grams: $12.00

 Bright glowing crimson foliage.
 Hardy annual to 2 feet or so.
 Early maturity.
 Excellent cut-foliage for florist work, and the leaves are edible like spinach.
 The tender young leaves and sliced stems make a colorful addition to salads.
 Germinates in 1 - 4 weeks.

 'SUMMER POINSETTIA', 'CHINESE SPINACH'.
 Vigorous bushy annual to 3 feet or so, with 2 - 8" leaves with brilliant red, yellow and green markings.
 Tropics.
 The showy leaves are eaten raw or cooked.
 "An excellent hot weather substitute for spinach."—Facciola.
-Germinates in 1 - 6 weeks.
+Germinates in 1 - 6 weeks, and GA-3 helps.